 Sheen isn’t alone in this prediction, as many other industry experts affirm his hypothesis.

-“The growth of IoT and AI in union are going to change how project management is effectuated,” shares Rachel Burger in an article for Capterra.
+“The growth of IoT and AI in union is going to change how project management is effectuated,” shares Rachel Burger in an article for Capterra.

 And, this change is bound to be positive, as AI can have numerous benefits in the field of project management.
 As Elizabeth Harrin explains in her own post about project management predictions, AI can help with: